egnwd/pingo/README.md

 # Pingo 🐧

-This module provides functions that allows easy parsing and printing of Clingo (<https://github.com/potassco/clingo>) ouput.
+This module provides functions that allows easy parsing and printing of Clingo (<https://github.com/potassco/clingo>) output.
+The aim is to then sort, highlight and analyse interesting pieces of information in the Answer Sets.

 Here is some example Clingo output for the first turn of a simplifed, chess-like game: